M3ndux/CyberSpaceKe/README.md

-# CyberSpaceKe The CSPKE CryptoFREE VAULT
+# CyberiSpaceKe The CSPKE CryptoFREE VAULT

 We had an awesome CTF competition which was hosted by CyberSpaceKe that  was held at Afralti Conference & Guest House located in Nairobi Kenya.
 There were a number of challenges to tackle within the 12 hours that the CTF was live, although am going to cover on how I solved the crypto challenge only on this writeup.